 However, if purchasing a condo, you’ll also want to make sure that it’s in a reputable building that’s updated and well-maintained.
 If buyers are turned off by the state of the building, it won’t matter how well you’ve cared for your individual home.

 Beyond the condition of the building, you should also be aware of how difficult it is to gain financing for the condominium, as that can impact the ultimate resale value of your home as well.

 “Like single-family homes, townhouses on their own parcels are straightforward to finance.
 Condos have traditionally been trickier to finance, especially if a buyer is using FHA financing.
 That is because FHA guidelines previously required condo developments to be vetted for a pre-approved list,” says David Meek, real estate broker associate at Keller Williams Arizona Realty.
-“That is now changing with an FHA policy change effective October 2019 that will make it much easier for buyers to finance a condo with an FHA home loan.”
+“That FHA policy changed in October 2019, making it much easier for buyers to finance a condo with an FHA home loan.”

 When deciding whether a condo or townhouse is appropriate for your circumstances, the decision often comes down to your priorities.
 Are you looking for affordability, convenience or privacy?

 Condos may be the perfect option for first-time home buyers who are looking for convenience but are not yet ready for the responsibilities of homeownership.
 But townhouses have a lot to offer growing families, for whom outdoor space and the safe environment that’s fostered by a close-knit community may take precedence.

 Be sure to check out today’s mortgage rates and use our mortgage calculator.
 If you’ve found the home that’s right for you and just need financing to make it yours, you can apply for a loan online or chat with one of our Home Loan Experts at (800) 785-4788.

 If so, subscribe now for tips on home, money, and life delivered straight to your inbox.